Tim-Parks-Lynch/Microservices-Ticketing-App/1_Learning Area - Notes/auth setup.md

 * Code below
 * Inside terminal inside of the ticketing directory type:
   * skaffold dev

+## Ingress-Nginx Setup
+  * We should not have to reinstall ingress-nginx as we never deleted it.
+  * Inside the infra/k8s folder create a new ingress-srv.yaml file.
+Copy the code below and put it inside

 # Starter Code for all the setups above